History

 The Llewellyn Choir was founded in 1980 by Emeritus Professor William (Bill) Hawkey, Director and Professor of Music at the Canberra School of Music (now the ANU School of Music).
 It was originally named the School of Music Community Choir but was renamed in 1990 in honour of the founding Director of the Canberra School of Music, Ernest Llewellyn.

-The choir has been bringing fine choral music to Canberra audiences for over thirty years.
-The works it has performed over this period can be seen here.
+The choir has been bringing fine choral music to Canberra audiences since 1980.
+The works it has performed over this period can be seen on our concert history page.
 The choir also travels on a regular basis to perform with other choirs.
-Recent tours have been to Albury, Cowra, and Noumea in New Caledonia.
+Recent tours have been to the Merimbula Jazz Festival in 2017 and 2025, Rhylstone in 2024 and Braidwood in 2025.
+Earlier tours inlcuded Albury and Cowra, to Noumea in New Caledonia in 2009 and 2013 where we performed joint concerts with the Les Alizés choir, and a concert tour of Spain in 2018.

 The choir has had three Music Directors since its foundation: Bill Hawkey (1980-1992), Richard McIntyre (1992-2005) and its current Director Rowan Harvey-Martin.